-- (45) Two different statements needed in a derivational framework - a. rule ordering: $FL rule \supset RF rule$ - b. directionality: RF rule must apply right-to-left
+(45) Two different statements needed in a derivational framework

+- a. rule ordering: FL rule RF rule - b. directionality: RF rule must apply right-to-left

-In the next section we present an analysis that captures the Hakha Lai facts in (44) without having to stipulate either the above rule ordering or directionality.
+In the next section we present an analysis which captures the Hakha Lai facts in (44) without having to stipulate either the above rule ordering or directionality.